case/rdap-cctld-ts/README.md

 ## Overview

-Each night, this project fetches three different [IANA](https://www.iana.org/) data files (related to top-level domains), and stores copies of them in source control.
+Each night, this project fetches three different [IANA](https://www.iana.org/) data files (related to top-level domains), and stores copies of them in 1) this git repo, and 2) ValTown blob storage.
 They are _small data_, so it's ok.

 The idea is to be able to see at a glance, things like: